The Bear Etiquette Site

 • Don't turn your back or run.
 (You'll look like food)!

-• Never try to recover your food from a bear once they have gotten to it.
+• Never try to recover your food from a bear once they have gotten into it.

 • Again try to keep a cool head at all times.